JenniferUN/Power-Apps-Advent-Calendar-Canvas-App/README.md

 3️⃣ Reconnect SharePoint and Outlook

-1. Open the Advent Calendar app
+1. Open the Advent Calendar app.

-2. Click on the **Data** icon and select Add data
+2. Click on the **Data** icon and select Add data.

  ![Create a list in SharePoint](docs/images/Step3_1.png)

-3. Search for SharePoint and connect to your newly created list
+3. Search for SharePoint and connect to your newly created list.

    ![Create a list in SharePoint](docs/images/Step3_2.png)